ManjulBalayar/Lab7/README.md

 - **Square (x^2)**: Calculates the square of the current number.
 - **Square Root (Sqrt)**: Calculates the square root of the current number.

-## Contributing

-Contributions to enhance the calculator are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License